 Hiking on a Glacier isn’t a standard activity when you go on holiday

 Hiking on a glacier isn’t a standard activity when you go on holiday so you might have a few questions and concerns.

 Here I will answer all your questions, from when you can hike on the glacier in Iceland, what to wear for your glacier hike and how dangerous it is hiking on the largest glacier in Iceland?

 The glacier hike is a wonderful experience so start planning your Iceland trip now and be sure to add this to your Iceland itinerary!

-Feel free to read my full guide or simply click on the questions you want to know more information!
+Read my full guide about the best Iceland glacier hike or simply click on the questions you want to know more information!

-- Can you hike on the glacier all year?
+- Can you hike the glacier all year?

-- Should I book a tour in advance?
+- Should I book a glacier hike tour in advance?

 - How much time should I allow for the tour?

 - How do I get to the glacier?